Mermaids (1990 film): Plot

-At a New Year's Eve costume party, Lou asks Rachel to marry and move in with him, but she declines, reminding him he is still legally married to his wife (who had left him).
+At a New Year's Eve costume party, Lou asks Rachel to marry and move in with him, but she declines, reminding him he is still legally married to his wife (who had left him before they met).
 After the party, she discovers her car will not start and Joe gives her a ride home.
-Upon arriving home, she gives him a kiss, wishing him a happy New Year.
+Upon arriving home, she kisses him, wishing him a happy New Year.

-Charlotte observes the kiss and storms outside, accusing Rachel of trying to thwart her budding relationship and asking Joe why he would kiss Rachel before he drives off.
+Charlotte observes the kiss and accuses Rachel of trying to thwart her budding relationship.
+She asks Joe why he would kiss Rachel, but he drives off.
 On New Year's Day, with Rachel out for the day with Lou, Charlotte stays home with Kate and dresses up in Rachel's clothes and makeup.
 She drinks some wine and offers some to Kate, who drinks a large amount without her knowing.
-She takes Kate to see the convent, and she—not knowing Kate is drunk—goes to check out the top of the bell tower by herself, leaving Kate behind to collect rocks near the river.
-She unexpectedly finds Joe in the bell tower, and they embrace and start to have sex.
-An unattended Kate falls in the river and nearly drowns but is rescued by the nuns.
+She takes Kate to see the convent, and she—not knowing Kate is drunk—goes to the top of the bell tower, leaving Kate behind to collect rocks near the river.
+She finds Joe in the bell tower, and they embrace and start to have sex.
+An unattended Kate falls in the river and nearly drowns, but is rescued by the nuns.

-While Kate recovers, a crazed and angry Rachel gets into an argument with Charlotte about being irresponsible and threatens to move them to another town.
+While Kate recovers in hospital, a crazed and angry Rachel gets into an argument with Charlotte about being irresponsible and threatens to move them to another town.
 The argument ends after Rachel slaps Charlotte across the face, and they subsequently have a calm, heartfelt conversation. ("You know...You're just one year younger than I was when I gave birth to you.")
 Discussing her father, Charlotte realizes he is never coming back.
 Rachel ultimately agrees to her plea to stay in Eastport at least one more year.

 Over the following year, Rachel and Lou continue their relationship, while Joe relocates to California to open a plant nursery; he and Charlotte keep in contact via postcards.
 At school, she has gained a new reputation due to her sexual encounter with Joe and replaces her Catholicism obsession with Greek mythology.
 Kate has recovered and has returned to competitive swimming, although the accident has left her hearing "sounding fuzzy" sometimes.